 Annual throughput for commodities flowing through the Nigerian FP supply chain was estimated using the quantities and the value of FP commodities shipped in 2020 based on data available from the Reproductive Health Supplies Coalition.
-Commodity volume (m) at the national level was estimated by calculating the number of cases per given number of units and applying the volume per case using commodity specifications provided in the USAID Contraceptive and Condom Catalog 2017 (figure 66).
-Similarly, weights (in kg) of commodity specifications from the USAID Contraceptive and Condom Catalog 2017 (figure 66).
+Commodity volume (m3) at the national level was estimated by calculating the number of cases per given number of units and applying the volume per case using commodity specifications provided in the USAID Contraceptive and Condom Catalog 2017 (figure 66).
+Similarly, weights (in kg) of commodities were estimated by multiplying the estimated number of cases by the weight per case using commodity specifications from the USAID Contraceptive and Condom

-&lt;sup>10 US Agency for International Development (USAID), 2018.
+10 US Agency for International Development (USAID), 2018.
 Overview of Contraceptive and Condom Shipments, FY 2017.
 Washington, D.C